 This is the WISEid user "opt in" page where you can choose to receive an email alerting you of new system notifications and the frequency for receiving those emails.
 Most, if not all, notifications require user attention.
 Examples include: changes requested to student or staff demographic data requiring your approval, addition of comments from dependent districts or DPI regarding changes requested by your district, or existence of errors in recent person uploads.

 A change request occurs for the purpose of updating previously entered demographic information that now needs to be changed.
 Every student and staff member is assigned a WISEid when they enter the school system.
 For this reason, change requests can be found on either WISEid or WISEstaff in the Message Center menu.
-There are two main types of change requests - to correct a name, or a date of birth.
+There are two main types of change requests - to correct a name, or to correct a date of birth.

-FILTERS and FUNCTIONS of the Change Request tab in WISEid: The Change Requests page provides a view and status of changes requested to personal demographic data.
+The Change Requests page provides a view and status of changes requested to personal demographic data.
 Requests made by your district and by other districts who have former students enrolled or staff employed by your district are displayed.
 If there are change requests that require your approval this will be indicated by a large orange banner spanning the top of the screen.
 The number of new change requests for your district will appear in a red circle next to the message icon.

 Moving across the screen are the following filters and functions: